snacktavish/OpenTree_SSB2020/TreeComparison.md

 **Q)** How many new taxa?

-When this analysis is done running, we will upload our updated tree file to devtree.opentreeoflife.org/curator
+While this analysis is  running, I will demonstrate uploading the updated tree file to https://devtree.opentreeoflife.org/curator